CHIARA’S TWO WEEK FLASHPACKING TRIP ACROSS RAJASTHAN route & tour description

 Chiara wanted to essentially backpack across Rajasthan.
 But, if hiring a car between two places made more sense or allowed her to see more, she picked that.
 If staying in a home-stay instead of a run-of-the-mill hostel added more value to her trip then she would pick that over any inexpensive option that a backpacker would usually go with.

 Chiara only had two weeks to experience the culture and history of the country.
-Since she was flying into Delhi and she was traveling from late August to September (monsoon in India), traveling from Agra across Rajasthan made the most sense.
+Since she was flying into Delhi and she was travelling from late August to September (monsoon in India), travelling from Agra across Rajasthan made the most sense.

-We started Chiara’s trip in Delhi, and she drove to Agra and Jaipur.
-We suggested that she make some interesting stops like Fatehpur Sikhri and Abhaneri Step-Wells along the way.
-She then proceeded to visit the sand dunes of Jaisalmer, followed by the Blue city of Jodhpur.
+She then proceeded to visit the sand dunes of Jaisalmer, followed by the blue city of Jodhpur.
 She ended her trip in the lake city of Udaipur.

 Transport and Stay

 On this trip, Chiara used a combination of car hires which allowed her the freedom to make some interesting stops along the way.
 She also travelled in trains – well, because trains in India are a fun experience.

 We also recommended that she stay in some great home-stays and a few backpacker hostels.
 This allowed her to experience the local culture and interact with fellow travellers.